-Till the soil area.
-Soil underneath gravel is typically compacted due to the weight of the gravel.
-Increase soil drainage and fix compacted soil with a soil aerator.
+The soil building stage starts with tilling the area.
+Gravel is heavy and tends to compact the soil.
+This is especially true if you used the gravel field as a parking area.
+You can increase soil drainage and loosen compacted soil with a soil aerator.
 Push a core aerator back and forth across the yard area.
-Core aerators dig up plugs of dirt 3/4 to 1/2 inches in diameter and 1 to 6 inches deep in the soil.
+Core aerators dig up plugs of dirt 3/4 to 1/2 inch in diameter and 1 to 6 inches deep in the soil.
 Rake up the plugs of dirt.